DrewNaylor/DL444.StaggeredLayout/README.md

 # FancyStaggeredLayout.Avalonia
 **Note: FancyStaggeredLayout.Avalonia is a fork of [DL444.StaggeredLayout](https://github.com/DL444/DL444.StaggeredLayout) which ports it to Avalonia based on the work done in the [feature/staggeredlayout](https://github.com/DrewNaylor/Avalonia/tree/feature/staggeredlayout) branch, as this project's name implies.
-Documentation and the repo name will take time to be updated to reflect this change.**
+Documentation and the repo name will take time to be updated to reflect this change.
+This project is not associated with the Avalonia project.**

 StaggeredLayout is a layout control with the same visual as [StaggeredPanel](https://docs.microsoft.com/en-us/windows/communitytoolkit/controls/staggeredpanel), but with UI virtualization support.
 It is intended to be used with [ItemsRepeater](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/items-repeater) control.